DataDog/integrations-core/mysql/README.md

 #### Prepare MySQL

-On each MySQL server, create a database user for the Datadog Agent:
+On each MySQL server, create a database user for the Datadog Agent.

+The following instructions grant the Agent permission to login from any host using `datadog@'%'`.
+You can restrict the `datadog` user to be allowed to login only from localhost by using `datadog@'localhost'`.
+See the [MySQL documentation][5] for more info.

 ```shell
 mysql> CREATE USER 'datadog'@'%' IDENTIFIED BY '<UNIQUEPASSWORD>';